The Terrible Truth About Detox Diets

 Detox diets are enticing, but do they really work?
 You may be exposed to plastics, pesticides, heavy metals, and environmental contaminants like antibiotics by merely existing on a daily basis.

-Detox diets only scrape the surface.
-Body Ecology's fermented herbal detox formula is predigested to neutralize toxins with powerful antioxidants.
+Cleansing diets only scrape the surface.
+Body Ecology’s fermented herbal detox formula is predigested to neutralize toxins with powerful antioxidants.
 These fermented herbs can more effectively pull pollutants and heavy metals from the body: